Braves vs. Brewers Player Props Betting Odds

 Olson Stats

-- Matt Olson has 95 hits with 19 doubles, two triples, 32 home runs and 60 walks.
-He has driven in 80 runs with one stolen base.
+- Matt Olson has 97 hits with 19 doubles, two triples, 32 home runs, 61 walks and 80 RBI.
+He's also stolen one base.

 Olson Recent Games